mavrix93/LightCurvesClassifier/README.md

 ## Installation

+The package can be easily installed via pip:

+pip install lcc

-So far the package is not stored in pip repository and it has to be "installed" manually.
+Or it can be "installed" manually.

 1) Download the package from git repository